gityopie/odoo-addons/web_google_maps/README.md

 ## Map view (`map`)
 Basically, this new view(`map`) will integrate Google Maps into Odoo.
 Enable you to display a partner location or all your partners location around the world on a map.
 This feature will work seamlessly with Odoo means you can search your partner location using Odoo search feature.

 _[08 July 2017]_
-_Not just partner(`res.partner`) model but any model contains geolocation fields ._
+- Not just partner(`res.partner`) model but any model contains geolocation fields

+_[22 July 2017]_
+- Map Localization.
+- Add places autocomplete to the map.
+- Create new partner within the map.

 How to create the view?
 Example